madzumo/Python_Alien/README.md

 # Python Alien

- A space-invaders-like game written totally in Python.
+ A classic space invaders game written in Python.